ofmla/devito-wiki/Continuous-Integration-in-Devito.md

 * [ ] More GPU testing?
 * [ ] Parallelize GPU tests (pytest-n <num_of_phys_vores> ...) 'cause adjoint tests are quite expensive
 * [ ] Clean up install instructions openacc/openmp
+* [ ] Setup organization-level self-hosted runners so that we can use TheShed for both CI and TheMatrix.
+See [here](https://github.blog/changelog/2020-04-22-github-actions-organization-level-self-hosted-runners/)
 * [ ] ...